Webinar: Mobile-First Approach and Testing

 Key Differences Between Web And App Testing Approaches

 This is not the standard testing that you’ll be performing.
-You cannot apply the same principles, practices, or strategy of testing on the desktop for your mobile applications as well.
+You cannot apply the same principles, practices, or strategy of testing on the desktop for your mobile applications (and mobile application testing) as well.
 You have to understand the ecosystem, and you have to think differently.

 Some of the key differences when it comes to approaching testing web apps and native apps: